Royal Ploughing Ceremony: Cambodia

 In Cambodia, the history of the Ploughing Ceremony can be traced back to Funan period (1st-6th century) and was introduced from ancient India.
 The ceremony is also appeared in Reamker, the Cambodian version of Indian epic Ramayana and some other Buddhist literature.

 In Angkor Borei (former capital of Funan), a statue of Balarama holding plough dated to 6th century was found.
 This deity statue was sculpted for the ploughing ritual and is considered to be the earliest evidence relevant to the ceremony.

 The ploughing ceremony is considered to be one of the most important Khmer royal ceremonies and performs annually in Cambodia.
-The 2020 Cambodian Royal Ploughing Ceremony was set to be held on May 10 and is postponed as a measure to prevent the spread of Covid-19 in the kingdom.
+The 2020 Cambodian Royal Ploughing Ceremony was set to be held on May 10 and was postponed as a measure to prevent the spread of COVID-19 in the kingdom.